ExchangeUnion/docs/XU-TechnicalPaper.md

 }
 ```

-This table defines filters for orders which are preferable to the exchange.
+This table defines filters for a particular `pairID` which are preferable to the exchange.
 For example filter out orders from certain peers or filter out orders below a minimum quantity, which exchanges typically have defined individually for each pair.
+General blacklisting of `peerID` is defined in the `Peers` table (P2P domain).

 [XUD Order Book API](https://github.com/ExchangeUnion/xud/blob/master/lib/rpc/RpcMethods.js)
 =============================================================